-- In 2001, 1.1 billion people survived on less than \$1 per day of income, with roughly 70% of them in rural areas where they are highly dependent on agriculture, grazing, and hunting for subsistence. - Inequality in income and other measures of human well-being has increased over the past decade.
+- In 2001, just over 1 billion people survived on less than \$1 per day of income, with roughly 70% of them in rural areas where they are highly dependent on agriculture, grazing, and hunting for subsistence. - Inequality in income and other measures of human well-being has increased over the past decade.
 A child born in sub-Saharan Africa is 20 times more likely to die before age 5 than a child born in an industrial country, and this disparity is higher than it was a decade ago.
-During the 1990s, 21 countries experienced declines in their rankings in the Human Development Index (an aggregate measure of economic well-being, health, and education); 14 of them were in sub-Saharan Africa. - Despite the growth in per capita food production in the past four decades, an estimated 852 million people were undernourished in 2000-02, up 37 million from the period 1997-99.
+During the 1990s, 21 countries experienced declines in their rankings in the Human Development Index (an aggregate measure of economic well-being, health, and education); 14 of them were in sub-Saharan Africa. - Despite the growth in per capita food production in the past four decades, an estimated 856 million people were undernourished in 2000-02, up 32 million from the period 1995-97.
 South Asia and sub-Saharan Africa, the regions with the largest numbers of undernourished people, are also the regions where growth in per capita food production has been the slowest.
 Most notably, per capita food production has declined in sub-Saharan Africa. - Some 1.1 billion people still lack access to improved water supply, and more than 2.6 billion lack access to improved sanitation.
 Water scarcity affects roughly 1-2 billion people worldwide.
-Since 1960, the ratio of water use to accessible supply has grown by 20% per decade.
+Since 1960, ratio of water use to accessible supply has grown by 20% per decade.

 The degradation of ecosystem services is harming many of the world's poorest people and is sometimes the principal factor causing poverty.
-[3, 6]
+[3, 6] Despite the fact that ecosystem changes such as increased food production have helped lift hundreds of millions of people out of poverty, these changes have harmed many other communities whose plight has been largely overlooked.

-Half the urban population in Africa, Asia, Latin America, and the Caribbean suffers from one or more diseases associated with inadequate water and sanitation.
-Worldwide, approximately 1.7 million people die annually as a result of inadequate water, sanitation, and hygiene.

-- The declining state of capture fisheries is reducing an inexpensive source of protein in developing countries.
-Per capita fish consumption in developing countries, excluding China, declined between 1985 and 1997. - Desertification affects the livelihoods of millions of people, including a large portion of the poor in drylands.
+- Half the urban population in Africa, Asia, Latin America, and the Caribbean suffers from one or more diseases associated with inadequate water and sanitation.
+Worldwide, approximately 1.8 million people die annually as a result of inadequate water, sanitation, and hygiene. - The declining state of capture fisheries is reducing an inexpensive source of protein in developing countries.
+Per capita fish consumption in developing countries, excluding China, declined between 1985 and 1997.